 Snow gastritis

-Dogs love to play in the snow and some eat small or large amounts.
+Dogs love to play in the snow, and some may eat small or large amounts.
 However, for dogs with a sensitive stomach, this can lead to painful gastritis (acute inflammation of the gastric mucosa), especially if the snow is contaminated with road salt.
-Not only the cold of the snow but also the pollution irritates the gastric mucous membranes.
+Both the cold temperature of the snow and the pollutants can irritate the gastric mucous membranes.
 Depending on the amount ingested, the irritation can cause inflammation.
 The first symptoms are vomiting and diarrhoea.
-Other signs include increased thirst, stomach pain, and even blood in the vomit and diarrhoea.
-A veterinarian should be consulted if any of the symptoms are shown.
+Other signs include increased thirst, stomach pain, and even blood in the vomit and diarrhoea.6 A veterinarian should be consulted if any of the symptoms are shown.

 Preventive measures